 A captivating preliminary hearing began on the afternoon of July 2, in Department Four with Judge David Rosenberg presiding.
-Represented by Deputy Public Defender Richard Van Zandt, defendant Monica Martin of Yolo County faces three felonies and one misdemeanor that include: Endangerment of the elderly under circumstances to produce great bodily injury or death, false imprisonment by means of violence, vandalism, and dissuasion of a witness.
-Ms. Martin’s alleged victim?
-Her mother, Caroline Martin.
+Represented by Deputy Public Defender Richard Van Zandt, the accused of Yolo County faces three felonies and one misdemeanor that include: Endangerment of the elderly under circumstances to produce great bodily injury or death, false imprisonment by means of violence, vandalism, and dissuasion of a witness.
+The accused’s alleged victim?
+Her mother.

-On December 16, 2012, Monica Martin allegedly terrorized and held captive 65-year-old Caroline Martin.
+On December 16, 2012, the accused allegedly terrorized and held captive her 65-year-old mother.
 The episode lasted 6 hours, from 9:30AM to 3:30PM, and occurred within the victim’s Woodland home.
 Police were telephoned by the victim early on, but decided to leave after knocking on the front door several times and receiving no response.
 Hours later, they were telephoned again after the victim managed to escape her home.
-Caroline Martin was picked up in an ambulance and her daughter was nowhere to be found.
+The victim was picked up in an ambulance and her daughter was nowhere to be found.

-Today, Caroline Martin was called as Deputy District Attorney Alvina Tzang’s first witness.
+Today, the victim was called as Deputy District Attorney Alvina Tzang’s first witness.
 She was asked immediately to identify the accused.
-Monica Martin stared at her mother in disapproval, shaking her head back and forth and muttering.
+The accused stared at her mother in disapproval, shaking her head back and forth and muttering.
 Judge Rosenberg interjected, informing the defendant that she is “not to whisper under her breath” at any time during the procedure.

 Tzang quickly established that the victim’s husband died in July 2004 and she has lived alone since then.
 Her daughter graduated high school in 2001 and spent the night at her mother’s home only five or six times throughout the following decade.
 She spent the night December 15, 2012, and slept on the couch.
-In the morning, Caroline Martin watched Charles Stanley on the television and during this time, the defendant woke up and went outside to smoke a cigarette.
+In the morning, the victim watched Charles Stanley on the television and during this time, the defendant woke up and went outside to smoke a cigarette.
 When the program was over, the victim sat in a reclining chair with her morning coffee.
-Monica Martin suddenly stood in front of her mother and without provocation, kicked Caroline Martin on the side of the head with her bare foot.
+The accused, allegedly, suddenly stood in front of her mother and without provocation, kicked the victim on the side of the head with her bare foot.
 She then kicked her mother on the other side of the head.

-Caroline Martin stood up, disoriented, and asked her daughter, “What was that for?”
-She walked to her bedroom to get away, but Monica Martin followed close behind.
+The victim stood up, disoriented, and asked her daughter, “What was that for?”
+She walked to her bedroom to get away, but the accused followed close behind.
 She hit her mother on both sides of the head again, this time with closed fists.
-Asked by DDA Tzang, Caroline Martin explained that her daughter “didn’t say much, except, ‘it’s all your fault’ a few times.
+Asked by DDA Tzang, the victim explained that her daughter “didn’t say much, except, ‘it’s all your fault’ a few times.
 Then I was dizzy.
-I said, ‘I’m dizzy, I need ice,’ and Monica went and got some frozen juice from the kitchen and threw it on the bed… it hit my leg and it hurt, but not much.”
-Monica then did something totally surprising.
+I said, ‘I’m dizzy, I need ice,’ and (the accused) went and got some frozen juice from the kitchen and threw it on the bed… it hit my leg and it hurt, but not much.”
+The accused then did something totally surprising.
 She crawled into bed with her mother and dozed off.
-Caroline said in disbelief, “She was like a teddy bear.”
+The victim said in disbelief, “She was like a teddy bear.”

-When Monica Martin woke up, she slunk out of bed and began walking around the house.
-A dizzy Caroline Martin sneaked into her bathroom and called the police.
+When the accused woke up, she slunk out of bed and began walking around the house.
+The victim sneaked into her bathroom and called the police.
 She whispered into the portable phone, “Help…My daughter’s going to kill me,” and provided her home address.
 She then turned off the phone and hid it under the vanity.
 Six to eight minutes passed before police sirens could be heard.
-Caroline Martin headed into the living room, intending to escape, but her daughter blocked the way and growled, “Get in the back bedroom.
+The victim headed into the living room, intending to escape, but her daughter blocked the way and growled, “Get in the back bedroom.
 Shut up and don’t say a word.
 They’ll go away.”

-Twelve feet from the front door, Caroline Martin reluctantly turned around and headed back to her bedroom.
+Twelve feet from the front door, the victim reluctantly turned around and headed back to her bedroom.
 She did not want to provoke her daughter, and hoped the police would “bust down the door or break a window” if necessary.
-The phone rang 6 times, Caroline Martin heard knocking on the front door, and she cried out for help, but before long, all was quiet.
-The police had left just as Monica Martin predicted.
+The phone rang 6 times, the victim heard knocking on the front door, and she cried out for help, but before long, all was quiet.
+The police had left just as the accused predicted.

-At this time in her testimony, Caroline Martin began choking back tears.
-She sobbed, “Monica came back into the room and asked, ‘Where’s the phone?’
+At this time in her testimony, the victim began choking back tears.
+She sobbed, “(The accused) came back into the room and asked, ‘Where’s the phone?’
 I told her where it was because I was afraid.”
-Monica Martin pocketed her mother’s cell phone and disconnected the two landline phones, then she climbed into bed to cuddle for a second time.
-She dozed off and Caroline “wanted to get away, but [she] was scared [she] would get killed.”
+The accused pocketed her mother’s cell phone and disconnected the two landline phones, then she climbed into bed to cuddle for a second time.
+She dozed off and the victim “wanted to get away, but [she] was scared [she] would get killed.”

-Again, Monica Martin awoke and began pacing around the house, this time repeating, “It’s all your fault.
+Again, the accused awoke and began pacing around the house, this time repeating, “It’s all your fault.
 They stole my ovaries.
 It’s all your fault.”
-She returned to her mother’s bedroom and punched Caroline Martin in the mouth with her fist.
-Caroline was terrified that she had lost all of her teeth.
+She returned to her mother’s bedroom and punched the victim in the mouth with her fist.
+The victim was terrified that she had lost all of her teeth.

 “Then what happened?”
 DDA Tzang encouraged.

 “She started hitting me on the left side, my left breast and ribs… I would say 4-6 times.”
-Unable and unwilling to get out of bed, Caroline Martin laid in pain as her daughter left the room and supposedly picked up a decorative wooden baby Jesus, exclaiming, “Jesus didn’t die for your sins!
+Unable and unwilling to get out of bed, the victim laid in pain as her daughter left the room and supposedly picked up a decorative wooden baby Jesus, exclaiming, “Jesus didn’t die for your sins!
 I’m paying for them!
 I’m going to throw him in the fireplace!”
-Minutes later, Caroline Martin heard glass smashing.
-Monica Martin reentered the room and announced, “I’m going to go in a little bit, but don’t call the police.”
+Minutes later, the victim heard glass smashing.
+The accused reentered the room and announced, “I’m going to go in a little bit, but don’t call the police.”
 She was holding a hammer in one hand.

-As if changing her mind, Monica Martin leered over her mother and asked, “Want me to kill you now or hogtie you?”
+As if changing her mind, the accused leered over her mother and asked, “Want me to kill you now or hogtie you?”

-“Hog tie me, Monica,” responded a terrified Caroline Martin.
-Instead, Monica Martin curled up to cuddle with her mother in bed for the third time.
-Caroline Martin told the court that she thought to herself, “God, I know I’m dying, she’s going to kill me.
-I’m coming to heaven,” and she told herself, “You’re going to die, Carol, but you’re going to die trying to escape.”
+“Hog tie me,” responded the victim, terrified.
+Instead, the accused curled up to cuddle with her mother in bed for the third time.
+The victim told the court that she thought to herself, “God, I know I’m dying, she’s going to kill me.
+I’m coming to heaven,” and she told herself, “You’re going to die… but you’re going to die trying to escape.”

 “Do you need an ambulance?” asked the voice.

-Knowing she was severely injured, Caroline Martin responded, “Yes.”
+Knowing she was severely injured, the victim responded, “Yes.”

 Once in the ambulance, a female officer informed her, “You have a busted TV in there.”
 The defendant’s mother had not noticed during her slow escape from the home, but she recalled the sound of glass smashing and connected the dots.